wyrmisis/fvtt-rolldata-aware-active-effects/README.md

 ## The Specifics
-This module is fairly simple -- it overrides Foundry's included `ActiveEffect` class with one that makes an effort to read rolldata.
+This module is fairly simple -- it adds onto Foundry's included `ActiveEffect` class via libWrapper in an effort to read rolldata.
 In addition, it adds a bit of syntactic sugar to the Attribute Key field -- you can use `@` in front of your Attribute Key field, and the symbol will be stripped off.
 This was done to make copy-pasting values into the key field lass onerous.